cistools/collocate/README.md

         var        (obs) float64 5.5 8.0 nan

-**Warning** this is still a prototype and the API is likely to change!
+**Note** this is still a prototype and the API is likely to change!

 Contact
 -------